 What to order: If you’re feeling hungry definitely try their signature lasagne.
 Served with chips, slaw and a side salad, it really is a treat.

 If you’re planning a trip to Newcastle, find out more about the city by visiting our handy Newcastle guide.
-And remember to book an Advance ticket via our website or our Train Tickets app to enjoy zero booking fees.
+And remember to book an Advance ticket via our website or our Train Tickets app.
 For more food and drink inspiration across the network, head to the blog to check out all our favourites.